 DIY weddings are all the rage these days, but planning and preparing every aspect of your wedding yourself can be both daunting and time consuming.
-After all, it’s not easy to create individual handcrafted party favors for a hundred guests.
+After all, it’s not easy to create individual handcrafted custom gifts for a hundred guests.
 The good news is that there are plenty of ways you can add meaningful, personal touches to your wedding without going to extreme lengths or spending a small fortune.

 Here are ten things you can do to make your day extra special, even if you aren’t particularly ‘crafty’!

 1. Create a canvas print to welcome guests to your wedding.

 Thanks to a rise in low cost digital printing options, ordering a personalized canvas sign to display by the entrance to your wedding venue couldn’t be easier, or better value even when you factor in the cost of sourcing a wooden easel to place the canvas on.
 Many couples decide to use a favorite photo of themselves, but there are other options too such as this lovely tree carving image.
 You can then keep the personalized image as a permanent reminder of your day.

 2. Create a collage of photos showing you and your fiancé/fiancée growing up.

 It’s always fun to look at baby pictures, and even more fun to see people grow and change.
 By printing out and framing a series of baby, child (and awkward teenage!) pictures of you and your other half, you’ll amuse your guests and give your wedding a truly personal touch.

 Table centerpieces don’t have to be floral.
 If you have a specific hobby or interest, use things you love instead.
 If you’re both bookworms, why not tie ribbons around stacks of old novels?
 If you’re a gardener you could create centerpieces out of home grown fruits and vegetables.